tw93/MiaoYan/README_EN.md

 - `command + shift + L`：Auto typesetting

 🏂 There are also many other shortcuts waiting for you to find if you like to toss and turn~

-## Why do this

-- I have tried many note-taking applications before, such as WizNote, Ulysses (no preview), Quiver (not updated for years), MWeb (complicated functions), Bear (Markdown images and other rich formats are not supported), for various reasons, I did not find a good Markdown application, so I had the idea of doing MiaoYan.
-- My job is front-end development, but also can develop iOS App, love to toss new things, so develop MiaoYan as a fun leisure.
-- I have two cats, one is called TangYuan, and one is called Coke, if you like MiaoYan, you can give them [feed canned food](https://miaoyan.vercel.app/cats.html).

 ## Thanks